-The inverse distance weighting (IDW) approach is also known as inverse distance-based weighted interpolation.
-It is the estimation of the value z at location x by a weighted mean of nearby observations.
+The inverse distance weighting (IDW) approach is also known as inverse distance-based weighted interpolation, estimates the value \(z\) at location \(\mathbf x\) as a weighted mean of nearby observations.

 z0 <- c(1, 1, NA)